 Self-service kiosks offer significant advantages to QSRs and fast casuals.
 Not only do kiosks shorten wait times at checkout counters, but data shows kiosks can increase average ticket orders up to 30 percent due to cross-selling capabilities and the privacy units offer customers during the ordering process.
 In addition, labor can be diverted to more customer-focused duties like expediting food or cleaning, which can directly impact your customer’s experience at your establishment.
 As more restaurants invest in the technology, patrons will expect their favorite QSRs and fast casuals to offer the same efficiency and convenience being offered elsewhere.

 I’m not a restaurant.
 Does my business need self-service kiosks, too?

 Yes!
 While self-service kiosks have been highly visible in the QSR industry, countless other verticals can utilize the benefits of this technology, too.
-From wayfinding to registration capabilities, self-service kiosks offer unlimited opportunities for other industries like automotive, grocery, home improvement, retail, hospitality, cannabis dispensaries, and more.
+From wayfinding to registration capabilities, self-service kiosks offer unlimited opportunities for other industries like healthcare, automotive, grocery, home improvement, retail, hospitality, cannabis dispensaries, and more.
 In fact, having self-service technology can serve as a competitive advantage in a demanding retail landscape where the customer experience is a valued performance indicator.
 Make sure you’re setting yourselves apart from other businesses in your industry.